[Updated October 2020]

-Local knowledge involves a hard won, intricate understanding of a place; it’s not easily dug up in guide books, nor is it straightforwardly fessed up by its guardians.
-When it comes to Cape Town, we’d like to think we’re in a good position to pass on our locals’ knowledge, so we set about uncovering the gems and quirks that stitch the fabric of Cape Town’s scene together.
+Local knowledge involves a hard-won, intricate understanding of a place; it’s not easily dug up in guide books, nor is it straightforwardly fessed up by its guardians.
+When it comes to Cape Town, we’d like to think we’re in a good position to pass on our local knowledge, so we set about uncovering the gems and quirks that stitch the fabric of Cape Town’s scene together.
 By creating awareness awehness, we hope that next time you visit the Mother City you’ll also be able to experience Cape Town and the spots where you can eat, shop, party and be entertained like a local.

-Fish on the Rocks, Hout Bay
+2. Fish on the Rocks in Hout Bay

 Tip: Combine a visit to Fish on the Rocks with a browse around Bay Harbour Market which is just across the parking lot.

 Look to your left when approaching Cape Town on the N2 and you should see the recognizable white arches curving over the two stands at Athlone Stadium.
 This is the home of Santos Football Club and Chippa United, as well as the Cape Flats’ lively football culture.
-The stadium holds 34 000 people and makes a festive venue in the midst of the legendary match ups it plays host to.
+The stadium holds 34,000 people and makes a festive venue in the midst of the legendary match-ups it plays host to.

-Hudson’s Burger Joint
+4. Hudsons Burger Joint

-Surf with the Muizenberg locals
+5. Surf with the Muizenberg locals

 Tip: Check out Gary’s Surf School on Beach Road for lessons and board rental.

-‘Slow’, in the new age sense of the word, is defined as, “edibles that are produced or prepared in accordance with local culinary traditions, typically using high-quality locally sourced ingredients.”
+‘Slow’ in the new age sense of the word is defined as edibles that are produced or prepared in accordance with local culinary traditions, typically using high-quality locally-sourced ingredients.

-Shop like a local, take The Lot
+8. Shop like a local, take The Lot

-The Book Lounge
+10. The Book Lounge

 Tip: The Book Lounge often has book launches and informal chats with authors, speak to the clerk to see what’s on.

-Kalky’s, Kalk Bay
+12. Kalky’s in Kalk Bay

-Tip: Take the Metrorail train to Kalk Bay and stop for a few cheeky drinks at The Brass Bell, sans Designated Dave.
+Tip: Take the Metrorail train to Kalk Bay and stop for a few cheeky drinks at The Brass Bell, sans ‘Designated Dave’.

-Beta Beach, Bakoven
+13. Beta Beach in Bakoven

-Tip: Have a pre or post beach coffee at Baked Bistro which is around the corner from Beta Beach on Victoria Road.
+Tip: Have a pre or post-beach coffee at Baked Bistro which is around the corner from Beta Beach on Victoria Road.

-Tip: Take the trek to Elephant’s Eye Cave if you are in the mood for some off the beaten track exploration.
+Tip: Take the trek to Elephant’s Eye Cave if you are in the mood for some off-the-beaten-track exploration.

-Long Street Baths
+16. Long Street Baths

 Tip: Bring the dogs – Milnerton Market is pet friendly.
 Entrance to the market and its parking facilities is free of charge.

-Eastern Food Bazaar
+18. Eastern Food Bazaar

 Tip: Pay for your order at the cashiers first, then take your slip to the relevant chef and watch while he makes your meal.

-Go Places with the MyCiti Bus
+19. Go places with the MyCiTi Bus

-Have you had any wonderful experiences whilst after flying to Cape Town?
 What would you add to our list?
 Tell us by commenting below.